EU-OSHA/oira.statistics.deployment/src/oira/statistics/deployment/resources/intro_text.md

 ### Switching Between Table and Chart

-In the full view of the question, at the bottom center of the screen, there are two buttons representing a table and a graph.
+In the full view of the question, at the bottom centre of the screen, there are two buttons representing a table and a graph.
 Click the table to switch to a tabular representation of the question, and the graph to switch back to the bar chart.